Children around the world

 Unga woman, breast-feeding her twins, Kasoma Lunga.
 (Photo copyright © by Kaj Halberg)

 This Unga girl, who is staying in a temporary fishing village in the swamps, carries lake water in a big bowl to the kitchen.
-(Photo copyright © by Kaj Halberg)
+In the lower picture, she is carrying a smaller sibling.
+(Photos copyright © by Kaj Halberg)

-Unga school boys in their class room, Ncheta Island.
-(Photo copyright © by Kaj Halberg)
+Unga children, Ncheta Island.
+(Photos copyright © by Kaj Halberg)

 (Uploaded August 2016)